About Us

 — Edward C. Fritz, Realms of Beauty: The Wildnerness Areas of East Texas

-Surprisingly to some, in addition to being a hot bed of Oil & Gas development, we are also home to one of the most biodiverse places on the planet, the Big Thicket —which is 2nd only to the Amazon Rainforest in terms of how many special plants, insects, fungi, and animals that it has.
-We have incredible, rare carnivorous plants, populations of sea turtles, are a migratory corridor for birds, and are a safe haven for many native populations that have been pushed to the brink of extinction.
+We are also home to the 2nd most biodiverse place on the planet, the Big Thicket region of East Texas.
+We have incredible, rare carnivorous plants, populations of sea turtles, are a migratory corridor for birds, and are a safe haven for many native flora and fauna that have been pushed to the brink of extinction - like Texas trailing phlox.

-At Climate Justice Texas, we hope to empower ourselves and our friends with all of the knowledge about their environments’ past, present, and future so that they can become better leaders and stewards of the land in their own lives and their own communities.
+At Climate Justice Texas, we empower ourselves and our friends with knowledge about our environments’ past, present, and future so we can make our community greener, cleaner, and better for all.

 Membership FAQs